ceramicnetwork/docs/docs/run/nodes/nodes.md

 The [js-ceramic](https://github.com/ceramicnetwork/js-ceramic) node is run as a daemon using Node.js or Docker.

 By default, the Ceramic daemon runs bundled with a [go-ipfs](https://github.com/ipfs/go-ipfs) node and connects to the Clay testnet and an Ethereum Ropsten [Ceramic Anchor Service](https://github.com/ceramicnetwork/ceramic-anchor-service).
-In production you should change these defaults to secure your data and accommodate your infrastructure setup.
+In production, you should change these defaults to secure your data and accommodate your infrastructure setup.

 The Ceramic daemon can be configured with a JSON file which is created on start and located at `$HOME/.ceramic/daemon.config.json`.
 See [example daemon.config.json](#example-daemonconfigjson) below.
 Configuration options can be viewed in the [reference documentation for the DaemonConfig class](https://developers.ceramic.network/reference/typescript/classes/_ceramicnetwork_cli.daemonconfig-1.html).

 ### **Run with Docker containers**

 Docker images to run Ceramic and IPFS are built from the source code of the [js-ceramic](https://github.com/ceramicnetwork/js-ceramic) and [go-ipfs-daemon](https://github.com/ceramicnetwork/go-ipfs-daemon) repositories respectively.
 Images built from the main branches are tagged with `latest` and the git commit hash from which the image was built.
 You can view the image builds of [js-ceramic on DockerHub](https://hub.docker.com/r/ceramicnetwork/js-ceramic).
-The Docker image for go-ipfs-daemon pre-configures IPFS with plugins that make it easy to run on cloud infrastructure.
+The Docker image for `go-ipfs-daemon` pre-configures IPFS with plugins that make it easy to run on cloud infrastructure.
 You can view the image builds for [go-ipfs-daemon on DockerHub](https://hub.docker.com/r/ceramicnetwork/go-ipfs-daemon).

 ### **Run outside of containers**

 If you would like to run Ceramic and IPFS outside of containers or on bare metal, start by installing [go-ipfs](https://github.com/ipfs/go-ipfs) (**version 0.11 or later**).
-Depending on your infrastructure setup you may consider building go-ipfs with the [healthcheck plugin](https://github.com/ceramicnetwork/go-ipfs-healthcheck) and [S3 datastore plugin](https://github.com/3box/go-ds-s3).
+Depending on your infrastructure setup you may consider building `go-ipfs` with the [healthcheck plugin](https://github.com/ceramicnetwork/go-ipfs-healthcheck) and [S3 datastore plugin](https://github.com/3box/go-ds-s3).
 Next install the Ceramic daemon with the [js-ceramic CLI](https://www.npmjs.com/package/@ceramicnetwork/cli), which is available as a public NPM module.
 It is currently compatible with **Node.js version 16.**

 ### **Data Persistence**